 Bio: Betsy recently moved from Bozeman, Montana, where she had been teaching and assisting in Montessori and traditional classrooms for the past five years.
 Before pursuing a career in teaching, Betsy spent 13 years as a PSIA Level II ski instructor, a camp counselor, and a nanny.
 She earned a Bachelor of Science in Family and Consumer Sciences with a minor in Sociology from Montana State University and also spent a year studying Social Work in New Zealand during college.
 Betsy is currently in the process of becoming certified in Montessori Elementary I-II through the Age of Montessori Teacher Training Organization.

 Favorite Montessori quote: “We shall walk together on this path of life, for all things are part of the universe, and are connected with each other to form one whole unity.”

 Lindsay Porter – Lower Elementary TeacherJoined MCS in 2018

 BA (Religion and Philosophy) Hendrix College, Conway, AR

 AMI (6-12) certificate, Montessori Institute of North Texas, Dallas, TX

 Bio: Lindsay has been a Montessori teacher and assistant since 2005.
-She and her husband, Don, and their two children Charles (Lower Elementary) and Madeleine (Primary) moved to Carrboro five years ago from Stony Brook, Long Island, where she was a Lower Elementary Montessori teacher.
+She and her husband, Don, and their two children Charles (Lower Elementary) and Madeleine (Lower Elementary) moved to Carrboro five years ago from Stony Brook, Long Island, where she was a Lower Elementary Montessori teacher.
 She is originally from Austin, TX, where she taught and assisted at Austin Montessori School and Cedar Park Montessori School.
 Lindsay enjoys choral singing, world cuisine, contra dancing, and civic engagement.

 Favorite Montessori quote: “Establishing lasting peace is the work of education; all politics can do is keep us out of war.”